LucVisserWUR/R-scripts-acoustic-telemetry-HVS-and-NWW/README.md

-Steps to analyse the performenace of the acoustic telemetry network around the Haringvlietsluices (HVS) and Nieuwe Waterweg (NWW):
+Steps to analyse the performance of the acoustic telemetry network around the Haringvlietsluices (HVS) and Nieuwe Waterweg (NWW):

  1. First load the data set that contains all the detections.
 Do so in the 'Abacus_DE_time_distance_HVS_NWW.R' R script.
     For this, you need the csv file 'Detections2023_2024.csv'.
 This file is too big too upload in GitHub.
 Contact me personally to receive this csv file.